 On October 1, 2018, we acquired a fixtures services business as part of Xcerra.
-In the fourth quarter of 2018, our management determined that this business did not align with our core business and was not a strategic fit within our organization.
-As a result, the fixtures services business has been marketed for sale since we acquired Xcerra on October 1, 2018 and it has been presented as discontinued operations.
+In the fourth quarter of 2018, our management determined that this business did not align with our core business and was not a fit within our organization.
+As a result, the fixtures services business was marketed for sale since the date we acquired Xcerra and it qualified for presentation as discontinued operations as it met the held for sale criteria.
 For financial statement purposes, the results of operations for this business have been segregated from those of continuing operations and are presented in our consolidated financial statements as discontinued operations for all periods presented.

-In February 2020, we completed the sale of this business with an immaterial impact to the statement of operations for the three months ended March 28, 2020.
+In February 2020, we completed the sale of this business with an immaterial impact to the statement of operations during fiscal year 2020.